gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 }
 ```

-We've add an implementation of the `createPages` API which Gatsby calls in plugins to add pages.
+We've added an implementation of the [`createPages`](/docs/node-apis/#createPages) API which Gatsby calls to add pages.
 We're using the passed in `graphql` function to query for the markdown slugs we just created.
 Then we're logging out the result of the query which should look like:

 ![query-markdown-slugs](query-markdown-slugs.png)